Brian Bosworth: Professional career

-Bosworth was selected by the Seattle Seahawks in the first round of the supplemental draft in June 1987.
+Bosworth did not declare his eligibility in time for the 1987 NFL draft, held in late April.
+Six weeks later in mid-June, he was selected by the Seattle Seahawks with the first pick of the supplemental draft.
 Seattle was one of the teams to whom he had sent a letter of disinterest.
 After initially declaring he would stick to his promise that he would not sign, he signed both the biggest contract in team history and the biggest rookie contract in NFL history at the time: ten years for $11 million.
 After being drafted, Bosworth sued the NFL for the right to wear number 44 (the number he wore in college) and the Seahawks petitioned for a rules change, due to an NFL rule against linebackers wearing jerseys in the 40s, but were unsuccessful.
 Bosworth ultimately chose to wear number 55.
 In 2015, long after Bosworth retired, the NFL changed its rules to allow linebackers to wear jerseys in the 40s.

-Bosworth signed with a Seahawks team that had failed to reach the playoffs for two seasons (a 10-6 finish in 1986 was only good enough for 3rd in the AFC West as they lost to the Kansas City Chiefs in head-to-head matchup).
-He appeared in 12 games in his rookie season, playing well for the most part, but became known more for his outspoken personality and appearance than his actual play on the field.
-Before the first game of the season, versus the Denver Broncos, Bosworth trash talked Denver quarterback John Elway.
+Bosworth signed with a Seahawks team that had failed to reach the playoffs the previous two seasons.
+He appeared and started in 12 games as a rookie in 1987, playing well for the most part alongside fellow inside linebacker Fredd Young, but became known more for his outspoken personality and appearance than his actual play on the field.
+Before the season opener at Denver, Bosworth trash talked Denver quarterback John Elway.
 At the game, 10,000 Denver fans wore $15 T-shirts reading "What's a Boz Worth?
 Nothing", but they did not know that Bosworth's company manufactured the shirts.
-Later that season, prior to the Seahawks' second matchup with the Los Angeles Raiders, Bosworth publicly claimed that he was going to "contain" Raiders running back Bo Jackson.
+Later that season, prior to the Seahawks' second matchup with the Los Angeles Raiders in late November on Monday Night Football, Bosworth publicly claimed that he was going to "contain" Raiders running back Bo Jackson.
 During a red zone play, Jackson received a hand-off and powered through Bosworth's attempted tackle to score a touchdown.
 According to Jackson, when he and Bosworth got to their feet after the play was over, he told Bosworth, "Next time, have bus fare," infuriating Bosworth.
-The Raiders went on to win that game, 37–14, thanks in part to Jackson's 3 touchdowns and 221 rushing yards.
+The Raiders went on to win that game, 37–14, thanks in part to Jackson's three touchdowns and 221 rushing yards.
+In Week 15 at Chicago, Bosworth had 4.5 tackles including a sack, a forced fumble and two fumble recoveries in leading the Seahawks to a 34–21 victory, and was named AFC Defensive Player of the Week.
+The win helped Seattle clinch a spot in the AFC Wild Card Game.
+In what turned out to be the only playoff game of his NFL career, Bosworth had 17 tackles despite suffering an injury to his left shoulder in the Seahawks' 23–20 overtime loss to the Houston Oilers.
+Bosworth was named to the PFWA All-Rookie Team following the season.